lucasros98/nlp_healthcare/work_logs/week2.md

 This week we also did some writing on the thesis.
 We wrote about:
 - Transformers
 - BERT
+- Findings and more details about Stockholm EPR PHI Pseudo Corpus
+- Random deletion
+- Method / baseline system

 We also tried to create a structure for the thesis.